 The best way to access Inuyama Castle Town is by Meitetsu train.
 It takes about 30 minutes from Meitetsu Nagoya Station to Inuyama Station, with a fare of 630 yen.

-From Meitetsu Nagoya Station, take the "Inuyama Line."
+From Meitetsu Nagoya Station, take the train on the Inuyama Line.
 Trains heading to "Inuyama," "Inuyama Yuen," or "Shin Unuma" will take you directly to Inuyama Station without transfers.
-All types of trains—express, rapid, and local—stop here, so just board any train that comes.
+All express, rapid, and local trains stop, so just board any train that arrives.

-Time Required for Strolling
+Time Needed for Strolling

 Street food only: 1-2 hours